smariotti/Valheim/TrophyHuntMod/Package/README.md

   - This is an advanced version of the Trophy Hunt.
 Combat Difficulty is set to Very Hard, Resources drop at 2x rate and all Trophy-bearing enemies drop them 100% of the time.
 - **Trophy Saga**
   - This is a highly modified Trophy Hunt where many game mechanics are altered to speed up progression such as production building speeds, enemy drops, and crop growth times
+- **Trophy Blitz**
+  - Free Build/Craft with all recipes and materials unlocked.
+Crafting stations can create and repair all recipes at level 1.
+Fast Fermenters, Sequential Boss Reveals on map, Trader reveals on map after some bosses, Dangerously fast boats, Keep Equipment on death, Portal Everything, Skills at 100, Automatic Portal map pins, CheatDeath(tm) (allows you to respawn at place of death instead of base if you immediately ESC + Logout)
+- **Trailblazer!**
+  - Similar to Blitz, but you must discover each resource, skills start at 0 but increase rapidly
 - **Culinary Saga**
   - Trophy Saga game modifiers, but you score by creating one of each cooked food.
 - **Casual Saga**